Richard J. Brzeczek: Personal life

-In January 1965, he married his wife Elizabeth.
-They would have four children together, Natalie, Mark, Kevin, and Holly.

-Shortly after he became superintendent, he began a 3.5 year-long extramarital affair with a flight attendant he met on a flight.
-Around this time, he also suffered from excessive drinking.
+In January 1965, Brzeczek married his wife Elizabeth.
+Together, they have four children, Natalie, Mark, Kevin, and Holly.
+Shortly after he became superintendent, Brzeczek began a 3.5 year-long extramarital affair with a flight attendant he met on a flight.
+Around this time, Brzeczek also suffered from excessive drinking.
 His personal difficulties would lead him to twice admit himself to a psychiatric hospital.